 ‘The gladdest moment in human life, me thinks, is a departure into unknown lands.’Sir Richard Burton

 Travelling boosts your confidence from all the diverse tasks of organising itineraries, passports, visas and getting from A to B, finding accommodation or that special dinner place you read about.
-The crazy, fun and even ordinary day to to day of life whilst away can be a thrill that energises and enlivens.
+The crazy, fun and even ordinary day of life whilst away can be a thrill that energises and enlivens.
 It strengthens relationships (or breaks them) and gives a fresh outlook and appreciation on ‘home’.

 “Don’t listen to what they say, go see.”A Chinese Proverb